kvaintr/lw-villains/README.md

 height: 209715 - time: 2021-12-28T03:46:26Z - swap-deposit - kava1ueu592zmh5aqmnt9aqddglvwuvwg0krjml0r2n - what: 777.0hard 667.434688usdx
 ```
 ##### 5 similarity: pattern

+###### point 1: all accounts follow each other in the same order every day starting from Dec 24 (or even earlier), see the order in the examples above

+###### point 2:
-If we look closely at the last players activity from the last days (check all in similarity 4), they have the same wierd pattern:
+If we look closely at the last players activity from the last days (check all in similarity 4), they have the same weird pattern

+I'd say there is close to 0 possibility that 2 players among 700 would be following this strange pattern of withdrawing from swap and cdp at almost the same time without doing anything specific, but these strange transactions

+What makes me believe they are all interconnected is this pattern of 0 sense transactions which look more like creating some activity.
+While I understand that akt\atom might be used for IBC transactions, there's no logic to withdraw 5 hard or playing with small amounts.
+It's better to compare the logs 1-to-1 to get this sense that something is wrong about these accounts
 ```
 height: 174716 - time: 2021-12-26T02:59:09Z - swap-withdraw - kava1dl6pgkgp0849863zu86jldhm3fe37ut299k4ga - what: 1.95734swp 3.855099usdx
 height: 174723 - time: 2021-12-26T02:59:45Z - cdp-withdraw - kava1dl6pgkgp0849863zu86jldhm3fe37ut299k4ga - what: 1.0hard

+height: 191425 - time: 2021-12-27T02:16:40Z - swap-withdraw - kava1a4aap0glvcww5fw4ypfvsd80ta0cksl0vu9qkl - what: 40.385888hard 34.731003usdx
+height: 191430 - time: 2021-12-27T02:17:05Z - hard-deposit - kava1a4aap0glvcww5fw4ypfvsd80ta0cksl0vu9qkl - what: 772.251583usdx
+height: 191434 - time: 2021-12-27T02:17:25Z - cdp-withdraw - kava1a4aap0glvcww5fw4ypfvsd80ta0cksl0vu9qkl - what: 5.0atom

 height: 174916 - time: 2021-12-26T03:15:53Z - swap-withdraw - kava15vkstzpueykxaprm84sra7ejtp6g6ep58z6dpt - what: 0.159873kava 0.77314usdx
 height: 174924 - time: 2021-12-26T03:16:33Z - cdp-withdraw - kava15vkstzpueykxaprm84sra7ejtp6g6ep58z6dpt - what: 5.0akt